wolfy01/Battery_Low/README.md

 Create a Realtime Database

-Add your google-services.json file to the app/ folder
+Add your google-services.json file into the app/ folder

 3. Add dependencies